-In this section, we define the concept of a \emph{tame lattice}, which where introduced in \cite{damir2020bases}, and expand on the results in \cite{damir2020bases} regarding well-rounded sublattices of a tame lattice.
-In particular, we prove that, under specific conditions, well-rounded sublattices of a tame lattice are generic, and further, develop bounds for the center densities of said sublattices.
-We end up with two conditions which tell when a sublattice is equivalent to either $\Z^n$ or $A_n$.
-We also give an explicit construction of $A_n$ as a sublattice of a tame lattice, and further, show that the dual lattice of a tame lattice is tame, and that the dual lattice of a certain sublattice is actually a scaled variant of its tame superlattice.
+In this section, we define the concept of a \emph{tame lattice}, which were introduced in \cite{damir2020bases}, and expand on the results in \cite{damir2020bases} concerning well-rounded sublattices of tame lattices.
+We give conditions under which well-rounded sublattices of tame lattices are generic, and develop bounds for the center densities of said sublattices.
+We end up with two conditions which tell when a sublattice is similar to either $\Z^n$ or $A_n$.
+We also give an explicit construction of $A_n$ as a sublattice of a tame lattice, and further, show that the dual lattice of a tame lattice is tame.

 The term \emph{Lagrangian basis} was used by Conner and Perlis \cite[p.
 193]{cp} to describe a normal integral basis of a Galois, tame number field of odd prime degree, such that the Gram matrix of the lattice obtained from this basis via the Minkowski embedding has a certain form.
 Later, it has been proven that such bases exist in a larger set of number fields.
 Particularly, when the number field is tame and has a prime conductor, such a basis has been shown to exist \cite{bm}.
-Here we will be interested in the tame lattices themselves, rather than the number fields they originate from.
 The following definition is given in \cite{damir2020bases}.

 \begin{definition} Let $n \geq1$ be an integer and $\LL\subset \R^n$ a lattice.
 We call the lattice $\LL$ tame if there exists a basis $\set{\B{e}_1,\dots,\B{e}_n}$ of $\LL$ and a non-zero vector $\B{v}_1\in\LL\cap\LL^*$ such that \begin{enumerate} \item $\sum_{i=1}^n \B{e}_i=\B{v}_1$ \item $\ideal{\B{e}_i,\B{v}_1}=1 \text{ for all }1\leq i\leq n$ \item $\ideal{\B{e}_i,\B{e}_i}=a \text{ for all }1\leq i\leq n$ \item $\ideal{\B{e}_i,\B{e}_j}=-h \text{ for all } 1\leq i\neq j\leq n.$ \end{enumerate} In this case, we call $\set{\B{e}_1,\dots,\B{e}_n}$ a Lagrangian basis for $\LL$. \end{definition}